ErrantThinking/errantthinking.github.io/content/rime_ridge/index.md

 ttrpg = ["Hexmas"]
 +++

-The Rime Ridge is a dense mountain range thick with fog that tends to freeze into hard rime ice upon all surfaces.
+As part of [Prismatic Wasteland's Rankin/Bass-themed 2025 Merry Hexmas](@/hexmas_2025/index.md), I present the Rime Ridge, a dense mountain range thick with fog that tends to freeze into hard rime ice upon all surfaces.
-This is inspired by the Misty Mountains of the Hobbit.
+An icey mountain range inspired by the Misty Mountains of the Hobbit.

 <!-- more -->